 We are within 30 minutes of the market towns of Shrewsbury, Welshpool and Oswestry, around seven miles from each, and there are plenty of days out at local attractions such as historic Powis Castle and the Welshpool to Llanfair Light Steam Railway.

-Sychypwll is a great spot for walking, with a footpath running along the top of the argae, a raised footpath skirting the confluence of the rivers Vyrnwy and Severn.
-Offa’s Dyke close by.
+Sychypwll is a great spot for walking, with a footpath running along the top of the argae, and Offa’s Dyke close by.
 The Montgomery Canal Towpath is also close by, a conservation area in which you can enjoy the abundant wildlife and plant life.
 If you feel energetic, a walk up to Breidden Hill and Rodneys’ Pillar offers a challenge, from where you can enjoy magnificent views of the surrounding countryside.

 The Sychpwll Centre backs onto The River Vyrnwy, a 40 mile river starting from the base of the Lake Vyrnwy in Powys and running into the River Severn in Shropshire.
-Many of our guests dip their toes into the River Vyrnwy to cool off and take in the beauty of the surroundings.
+Many of our guests dip their toes into the river to cool off and take in the beauty of the surroundings.